-Our government and international markets are being supported by The Boeing Company ("Boeing") as well as their large distributors of Thuraya satellite telephones and communication services.
+Our government and international markets are being supported by distributors of Thuraya satellite telephones and communication services.
 The Thuraya satellite network provides blanket coverage to more than 110 countries in Europe, North, Central Africa and large parts of Southern Africa, the Middle East, Central and South Asia and has grown as a communications provider due to its geographic coverage, quality of service and cost effective usage.

-We have developed a full lineup of specialized products for the Thuraya satellite network that we are continuing to promote.
-Boeing distributes 13 of our products, including our DCS-1400D (docker voice encryption device), USS-900T (satellite fax encryption device), USS-900WF (adellite and cellular fax encryption device), USS-900WFL (landline to satellite and cellular fax encryption device) and USS-900TC (satellite fax encryption to computer) products, which were specifically designed for the Thuraya satellite network.
+We have developed a full lineup of specialized products for the Thuraya satellite network that we are continuing to promote, including our DCS-1400D (docker voice encryption device), USS-900T (satellite fax encryption device), USS-900TL (landline to satellite fax encryption device) and USS-900TC (satellite fax encryption to computer) products, which were specifically designed for the Thuraya satellite network.